busathlab/mdlab/docs/namd_lab3.md

 ```
 Notice the use of the `||`, which are "OR" in boolean logic. `&&` is the "AND" operator.

+See [this site](https://linuxacademy.com/blog/linux/conditions-in-bash-scripting-if-statements/) if you'd like to learn more.

 #### Arrays

 An array is a variable that contains multiple values.